Meta-Captain819/Meta-Captain819/README.md

 ## 📂 Featured Web Development Projects

-### 🚘 Nayab Driving Center Admin Dashboard
+### 🚘 Driving Center site along with Admin Dashboard
 **Tech:** Next.js, Tailwind CSS, MongoDB, Node.js
+A Website for a driving center with booking and other functions.
 An admin dashboard for a driving school that handles booking management, student details, instructor assignments, visual analytics, CSV/PDF exports, and approval workflows — fully responsive and optimized for real-world usage.

 ---